Skip to content

 • Terms of this Notice.
 We are required by law to abide by the terms in the notice currently in effect.

 • Changes to this Notice.
 We reserve the right to change this notice.
-We reserve the right to make the changed notice effective for Protected Health Information we already have about you as well as information we may gather in the future.
-We will post a clear copy of our current notice in each of our regions/facilities as well as the home page of our internet site containing the effective date of the notice.
+We reserve the right to make the changes notice effective for Protected Health Information we already have about you as well as information we may gather in the future.
+We will post a clear copy of our current notice in each of our regions/facilities as well as the home page of our internal site containing the effective date of the notice.
 A current notice will be made available at the time you receive services from Broward Health.
-Please visit our website: www.browardhealth.org to obtain additional information, including an electronic copy of this Notice.
+Please visit our website (www.browardhealth.org) to obtain additional information, including an electronic copy of this Notice.

 PRIVACY COMPLAINTS

 If you believe your privacy or any of your rights as described in this notice have been violated, you may file a complaint with Broward Health and/or the U.S. Department of Health and Human Services, Office for Civil Rights.
-To file with Broward Health, please contact Broward Health’s Privacy Officer at 954.473.7500 or toll free at 1.855.209.5295.
-You may also file your privacy complaint with Broward Health by submitting your written complaint to:
+To file with Broward Health, please contact Broward Health’s Privacy Office at 954-473-7500 or toll-free at 1-855-209-5295.
+You may also file your privacy complaint with Broward Health by writing to:

 Broward Health